-- In your pressure-cooker pot, on medium, cook the shallots and ginger in oil for 5 minutes or until shallots are golden.
+- In a pressure cooker, on medium, cook the shallots and ginger in oil for 5 minutes or until shallots are golden.
 Stir often.

 - Cook for 12 minutes.
-Release pressure by using quick-release function.
+Release pressure by using the quick-release function.

-- Stir in spinach, vinegar and 1/2 teaspoon each of salt and pepper.
-Enjoy!
+- Stir in spinach, vinegar, and 1/2 teaspoon each of salt and pepper.

 St. Patrick’s Day Food Desserts